Children, Youth and Families

 What is PASS?

-PASS host sites include schools, private agencies, neighborhood centers and youth resource centers in Madison and rural Dane County.
+PASS host sites include schools, private agencies, neighborhood centers and youth resource centers in Madison and surrounding communities.
 Follow the Host Sites link for a description of host site opportunities.

 What does a PASS Member do?